carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

                  ucsblibrary OR #ucsblibrary OR
                  davidsonlibrary OR #davidsonlibrary)"
 ~~~
-{: .source}
+{: .language-bash}

-Is it worth doing the OR's?
-For sure.
-Twitter is NOT case sensitive.
+The `OR` is necessary for syntax.
+Twitter is NOT case sensitive, so we want to specify the counts command to include various capitalizations.

 ~~~
 !twarc2 counts --granularity "day" --text "(#UCSBLibrary OR UCSBLibrary)"`
 ~~~
-{: .source}
+{: .language-bash}

-## Big Data
+## Gathering Big Data

-### What's a lot?
 Getting a sense of the scale of the conversation on Twitter is important.
 When you are starting out, you won't have much idea about how many tweets a
 search will return.
 With a monthly limit of 500,000 tweets, it's good to use
 the Recent Tweet Counts endpoint to do some exploratory searching.

-We got almost 100,000 kitten tweets.
-That's a healthy amount of data to analyze.
-We
-also compared the numbers on Sports Twitter--second in size perhaps only to
-Politics Twitter.
+You are able to get thousands of tweets when specifying your parameters to cat-related Twitter content.
+That’s a healthy amount of data to analyze, and cats-related content is the most popular posting on Twitter.
+We also looked at and compared the number of tweets related to sports content in Twitter.
+Sports is second in popularity, perhaps second only to political-related content.

 But just how big is Twitter?
 Try running these counts:

-## What's a lot?

 > ## Type along the following commands:
 > Let's try getting tweet counts for each of these common English words:
 > ~~~
-> !twarc2 counts --granularity "dog" --text "day"
+> !twarc2 counts --granularity "day" --text "dog"
-> !twarc2 counts --granularity "cat" --text "day"
+> !twarc2 counts --granularity "day" --text "cat"
-> !twarc2 counts --granularity "amazon" --text "day"
+> !twarc2 counts --granularity "day" --text "amazon"
-> !twarc2 counts --granularity "right" --text "day"
+> !twarc2 counts --granularity "day" --text "right"
-> !twarc2 counts --granularity "good" --text "day"
+> !twarc2 counts --granularity "day" --text "good"
 > ~~~
 > {: .language-bash}
 >